BuckWoody/PresentationsAndBlogs/SQLtoPostgres/03_-_TSQL_to_PL_pgSQL.md

 *Estimated Time: 60 minutes (≈20 minutes lecture, ≈40 minutes hands-on)*

 This module is the practical heart of the workshop for developers.
-You will work through the most common T-SQL constructs and their PL/pgSQL (and standard SQL) equivalents — from basic `SELECT` differences through stored functions, procedures, error handling, and anonymous blocks.
+You will work through the most common T-SQL constructs and their PL/pgSQL (and standard SQL) equivalents,  from basic `SELECT` differences through stored functions, procedures, error handling, and anonymous blocks.

 <p style="border-bottom: 1px solid lightgrey;"></p>